JeanVinge/Tanjiro/README.md

 ## Usage

-With tanjiro you can create views and components more easily, it helps with view initialization and also adding constraint to it.
+*Tanjiro* let you create views easily, it helps you with custom initialization and adding constraint to it.

 ```swift
 var view = UIView().with {